SICGames/TBChestTracker/README.md

 - Become a VIP Patreon and don't miss out on the latest builds.
 Or you can wait.

 ## Total Total Battle Chest Tracker v2.0 Release Candidate 3.2 coming soon!
+There's a overhaul down in code and introducing new features.
+Patreons are liking the new version and so far has stated results are accurate.

 ## Description
 TotalBattle Chest Tracker was designed to easily track your clan's chest count.